-If you’re not able to get out on a bike, then why not use a static bike at home in or in your local leisure centre?
+If you’re not able to get out on a bike, then why not use a static bike at home?

 No, whether you cycle two miles to work every day for three months, or you choose to do fewer long-distance cycles, Virtual Velo™ is an event for everyone!